 The Practical Certificate in Strategic Foresight

-NPSIA-PT&D is pleased to announce the next offering of this unique, 2-day workshop in Strategic Foresight.
-Foresight is used increasingly to inform public policy, guide economic and national security intelligence efforts, road-map strategic planning initiatives and manage global risk.
+Strategic Foresight is used increasingly to inform public policy, guide economic and national security intelligence efforts, road-map strategic planning initiatives and manage global risk.

-The objective of this workshop is to introduce and train participants in various methods and approaches used to explore, assess, and contemplate emerging and future trends.
+The objective of this unique, 2-day workshop is to introduce and train participants in various methods and approaches used to explore, assess, and contemplate emerging and future trends.